trikit/trikit/README.md

 `base_cl` accepts two optional arguments:

 -  `tail`: The tail factor, which defaults to 1.0.

-* `sel`: Loss development factors, which defaults to \"all-weighted\".
-`sel` can be either a string corresponding to a pre-computed pattern available in `tri.a2a_avgs().index`, or a custom set of loss development factors as a numpy array or Pandas Series.
+-  `sel`: Loss development factors, which defaults to "all-weighted". `sel` can be either a string corresponding to a pre-computed pattern available in `tri.a2a_avgs().index`, or a custom set of loss development factors as a numpy array or Pandas Series.

 Example #2 demonstrated how to access a number of candidate loss development patterns by calling `tri.a2a_avgs`.
 Available pre-computed